g-chen201/Coin_Trading_bot/README.md

 # Coin_Trading_bot
-This is a sample version of trading bot program for Bitfinex and Okex, but it has completed function for your use, including back-testing, scraping data, evaluating performance, automatically sending email, etc..
+This is a sample version of trading bot program for Bitfinex and Okex, but it has completed functions for your use, including back-testing, scraping data, evaluating performance, automatically sending email, etc..

 I remained a simple algorithm, bollinger bands,  for your test.